tomwhite007/angular-white-label-architecture-demo/README.md

 Experiment into using merged @Inputs and @Output as a bus to reduce template footprint.

+## NPM library link

+This library is also available as an NPM lib: [ngx-ui-output-bus](https://www.npmjs.com/package/@gyrus/ngx-ui-output-bus)

 ## Watch it go

 1. `ng serve`